UK Spouse Visa Lawyers

 – Adult Dependent Visa

-An Adult Dependent visa will be approved in exceptional circumstances, such as for those who require long-term care, which your relative in the UK can provide.
+An Adult Dependent visa will be approved in exceptional circumstances, such as for those who require long-term care, which your relative in the UK can provide and cannot be provided in the country you currently reside.
 To obtain this visa, you must meet the following criteria:

-- You must be over the age of
+- Prove you are over the age of 18; and

-- You must be related to the individual who has British citizenship settled status in the UK
+- You must be related to the individual who has British citizenship or settled status in

 – UK Ancestry Visa